 • Ditaxis tinctoria (Millsp.)
 Pax & Hoffm.
 Tinta roja

 I would estimate that additional colorants will be listed in the recent monograph by Houston et al on ancient Maya color.
+However this excellent book on Maya colorants is primarily colorants for painting ceramics and murals on temples and palaces.

 Image Yellow colorant produce from curry roots, Photo by Eduarso Sacayón at Indigo Arte y Textiles, Antigua Guatemala, Guatemala

-Yellow colorant produce from curry roots, Photo by Eduardo Sacayón at Indigo Arte y Textiles, Antigua Guatemala, Guatemala
+Yellow colorant produce from curry roots, Photo by Eduardo Sacayón at Indigo Arte y Textiles, Antigua Guatemala, Guatemala.

 First posted August 26, 2011.